tdaileygithub/nist-special-database-19/README.md

 # Overview

-Motivations:
+# Motivations

-- It was interesting to see what the US goverment was doing in late 80's early 90's - they were thinking 15 years out!
+- Interested to see what NIST was doing in late 80's early 90's with OCR
-- I could not find any free libraries [in any language] that could read the Group 4 encoded MIS files and exports of the HSF pages.
+- Search did not produce any free libraries, in any language, that could read the Group 4 encoded MIS files and HSF pages.
   - I assumed that compiling the NIST provided C code for the group 4 decoder code provided in their cdrom distro would not be that bad.
 	- My assumption was correct.
 Register keyword deprecation and 16bit to 64 bit sorts of issues.
-- Curious how long it would take in 2024 to process this dataset -- and wondering how long it took in 1994!
+- Wondered how long it would take in 2024 to process their dataset
+  - How long did it take in 1994? - those DECs must have been toasty warm!

 # NIST Special Database 19 - History